Shubham0315/InterviewQuestions/Fortinet.md

 Explain the architecture of your project which is deployed on EKS/K8S cluster -
-- We're jsing AWS EKS to manage K8S clusters which provides control plane components like API server, scheduler, etcd while we're managing our worker nodes using EC2 and fargate
+- We're using AWS EKS to manage K8S clusters which provides control plane components like API server, scheduler, etcd while we're managing our worker nodes using EC2 and fargate
 - Cluster is setup in such a way that VPC is there with private/public subnets.
 Worker nodes are deployed in private subnets which actually runs apps.
 Public subnets hosts ALBs for ingress traffic
 - Application is containerized using docker.
 For each microservice we're creating dockerfile running it as K8S deployment with multiple replicas.
 We're using cluster IP for inter service communication and LB/ingress for external traffic
 - We're having ALB ingress controller managing routing of traffic to services.
 Ingress defines our path/host based routing domains